AlizerUncaged/The-Obsession-Letter/Server/README.md

 If true, it will clear all cookies and cache of ~~supported~~ popular browsers.

-> - Open Shell? ```OpenShell```

-If true, compiles a reverse shell and runs it.

-> - Shell Bind Interface ```ShellBind```

-The ip and port to bind the reverse shell with, it will listen on this interface for any incoming cmd.exe commands.
-If the letter runs with admin rights, the shell instance will have the same level of permissions as well.
 <br/>
 <br/>

 ### For real-time commands you may use the [**Reverse Shell**](../Controller).